From Quebec to the Siege of Boston

 And this recognition forced on Washington a sobering appraisal of the American army as it now stood before Boston.
 They were above all citizen-soldiers.
 This much Washington accepted in principle.
 Indeed, on his way to the front, he had made the point publically and deliberately.
 “When we assumed the soldier,” he said in New York, “we did not lay aside the citizen.”
 The trouble with the militiamen, as Washington saw it, was that they were citizens first–self-reliant and self-interested citizens–and soldiers second.
 The combination of vigorous popular democracy and real economic opportunity meant that the social distance between the richest and the poorest was not so great as in Europe, and upward mobility was an honest possibility even for the poorest.
 (Benjamin Franklin’s rise in the world was simply one shining instance of the promise of American life.)
 The consequence was a rough equality throughout the colonies and particularly in New England.
 And if that strikes us as the great achievement of America’s daring social and political experiment, it was an unsettling idea for Washington.
 For it was precisely this kind of leveling democracy that made armed mobs and not regular armies.
 “Discipline,” Washington wrote back in 1757, “is the soul of an army,” and there was precious little of it in the camps now circling Boston.

-Washington rode quietly into those camps on 2 July 1775, so quietly that a soldier on duty in Cambridge merely noted in his daybook: “Nothing happeng extroderly.”
-Inside of a week, he had made a full and frank evaluation of the army and its dispositions, and his conclusions were not happy.
+Washington rode quietly into those camps on 2 July 1775.
+Inside of a week, he had made a full and frank evaluation of the army and its dispositions, and his conclusions were not promising.
 In merely logistical matters the army lacked the powder and guns to mount a sustained defense if the British did try to break out of Boston.
-(He would soon discover, to his speechless astonishment, that there were just thirty-six barrels of powder in his magazine–not ten rounds a man!)
+(He would soon discover, to his speechless astonishment, that there were just thirty-six barrels of powder in his magazine–scarcely enough to provide ten rounds a man!)
 But the problem was deeper than logistics, and it went to the soul of the army: Washington found officers who could not command and men who would not obey.
 “The abuses in this army,” he wrote to Richard Henry Lee in Virginia, “are considerable and the new modelling of it, in the face of an enemy, from whom we every hour expect an attack, is exceedingly difficult and dangerous.”
 These abuses were hardly to be wondered at given the realities of a militia system in which private soldiers elected their officers.
-As he wrote with some bitterness: “there is no such thing as getting officers of this stamp to exert themselves in carrying orders into execution–to curry favor with the men (by whom they were chosen, and on whose smiles possibly they may think they may again rely) seems to be one of the principal objects of their attention.”
+As he wrote with some bitterness: “there is no such thing as getting officers of this stamp to exert themselves in carrying orders into execution–to curry favor with the men (by whom they were chosen…) seems to be one of the principal objects of their attention.”
 Nor was he kinder in his assessment of the enlisted men.
 The Yankees were, he wrote in an unguarded moment, “an exceedingly dirty and nasty people,” money-grubbing, unreliable, indifferent to duty, and characterized in sum by “an unaccountable kind of stupidity.”
 Though this was a slur that he would later regret and never repeat, Washington was not entirely unfair: these men had not even mastered the simple science of tending properly to their latrines.
 But of these men he would have to make an army, and it would have to be built on new principles.
 Somehow Washington would have to reconcile this rugged democracy with military discipline.
 He would do so from the top down and the bottom up.